ergo-services/ergo/docs/actors/supervisor.md

 **KeepOrder is only for stopping**.
 Children always start sequentially in declaration order. `KeepOrder` controls only the stopping phase of All For One and Rest For One restarts.

-**Simple One For One args override the template**.
-Args passed to `StartChild` are used for that instance's restarts, not the template args from the child spec.
-Update the template args with `AddChild` if you need to change the default.
+**Simple One For One args are persistent per instance**.
+Args passed to `StartChild` are stored and used for that specific instance across all restarts.
+If you start a worker with `StartChild("worker", "config-A")` and it crashes, the restarted instance receives "config-A" again, not the template args from the child spec.
+This persistence ensures each worker maintains its identity and configuration through failures.
+If you need different args for a restart, you must manually stop the old instance and start a new one with different args.